Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Abstract

 \section{Abstract}

-We provide a comprehensive description of the Bold Diagrammatic Monte Carlo algorithm for the normal resonant Fermi gas reported and used in [Nature Phys. {\bf 8}, 366 (2012)] and [arXiv:1303.6245].
-Details are given on all key aspects of the scheme: diagrammatic framework, Monte Carlo moves, incorporation of ultraviolet asymptotics, and resummation techniques.
+We provide a description of a diagrammatic Monte Carlo algorithm for the resonant Fermi gas in the normal phase.
+Details are given on diagrammatic framework, Monte Carlo moves, and incorporation of ultraviolet asymptotics. {\bl Apart from the self-consistent bold scheme, we also describe a non-self-consistent scheme, for which the ultraviolet treatment is more involved.}